Matthew 20: Parable of the Workers in the Vineyard

 This parable is only related by Matthew.
 It asserts that "the kingdom of heaven is like a landowner who went out early in the morning to hire laborers for his vineyard".

 Verse 2

 Now when he [the landowner] had agreed with the laborers for a denarius a day, he sent them into his vineyard.

-Bengel notes that the landowner deals with the first group of labourers by legal contract, promising to pay an agreed sum, and with the others more by mere liberality".
+Bengel notes that the landowner deals with the first group of labourers by legal contract, promising to pay an agreed sum, and with the others "more by mere liberality".

+Verses 9 through 12

+Many details of the parable, including when the workers receive their pay at the end of the day, the complaints from those who worked a full day, and the response from the king/landowner are paralleled in a similar parable found in tractate Berakhot in the Jerusalem Talmud.

 Verse 16

 So the last will be first, and the first last.
 For many are called, but few chosen.

+Dale Allison suggests a reading of this verse according to which Jesus himself is seen as "the last (in his sufferings and death) who will be the first (when God exalts him)".

 The second part of this verse, For many are called, but few [are] chosen, is not included in Codex Vaticanus, Codex Regius, Codex Dublinensis or Codex Sinaiticus.
 The words are included in the Textus Receptus, and by Scrivener, and they appear in the King James Version, but they are omitted from the American Standard Version and the New International Version.